bjdash/apic-docs/tester/writing-test-cases.md

   * `status {number}` - The http status code for the response.
 Ex: 200, 404.
   * `statusText {string}` - The http status text for the response.
 Ex OK, Not found
   * `timeTaken {number}` - Time taken for the request to complete in milliseconds.
+  * `timeTakenStr {stri}` - String representation of time taken for the request to complete.
+Eg: 600 ms.
   * `respSize {string}` - String representation of response size.
 Eg: `20KB`.
   * `logs {string[]}` - List of log strings added.